uvalib/virgo4-client/README.md

 ### Build Instructions

 1. After clone, `cd frontend` and execute `yarn install` to prepare the front end
-2. Run the Makefile target `build all` to generate binaries for linux, darwin and the front end.
+2. Run the Makefile target `make build all` to generate binaries for linux, darwin and the front end.
 All results will be in the bin directory.
 3. To run locally in debug mode, be sure to set V4_CONFIG to localhost at the port you are running the back end at.

+### Development Startup Instructions

+1. `./bin/v4srv.darwin -search='https://VirgoSearchAPI:port'` (for MacOS)
+    Starts backend go service on port 8080
+2. In another terminal `cd frontend` then `V4_CONFIG='http://localhost:8080' yarn serve` Starts a Yarn dev server with hot reloading and connects to the local go service for config.